syl20bnr/spacemacs/README.md

 packages.el       | The list of packages to install and the functions to initialize them

-`Packages` are `ELPA` packages which can be installed from an `ELPA` compliant repository, and `Extensions` are elisp code from git submodules, they can also be directly stored in this git repository (maybe we call this: site elisp code ??).
+`Packages` are `ELPA` packages which can be installed from an `ELPA` compliant repository, and `Extensions` are generally elisp code from git submodules.

 ### Extensions and Packages initialization